 For our first story, we sat down with senior research engineer Michael Vogt, in Bloomington, Minnesota, who is leading a team focused on providing cutting-edge autonomy and artificial intelligence capabilities.

-Michael and his team received funding for their work through the internal Industry Research and Development (IRAD) program, which provides an avenue for thinking outside the box to discover new ways of addressing our customers' toughest problems.
+Michael and his team received funding for their work through the Independent Research and Development (IRAD) program, which provides an avenue for thinking outside the box to discover new ways of addressing our customers' toughest problems.

 Tell us about your role in General Dynamics Mission Systems.